 Amputation and loss of limb injuries often lead to numerous issues, including depression and anxiety.
 Some victims also experience post-traumatic stress disorder (PTSD).
 Moreover, these issues impair mobility and can undermine your ability to work.

-Elrod Pope Law Firm is a group of skilled South Carolina injury lawyers handling amputations.
+Elrod Pope Accident & Injury Attorneys is a group of skilled South Carolina injury lawyers handling amputations.
 This article will introduce you to accidents that often lead to amputations and compensation for losing limbs.

 Car Accidents Can Lead to Amputation and Limb Loss

 Fortunately, not all motor vehicle collisions in South Carolina lead to amputation and limbs.
 But serious ones do.

 Besides auto collisions, numerous other adverse events can lead to amputation and loss of limbs, including:

 - Workplace accidents

 - Electrocution accident

 - Farming accidents

 - Fire accidents